MrBengalord/CJM_bot/README.md

 # CJM_bot
-Ai tool that generates CJM in exel file from comments.
+Ai tool that generates CJM from comments.